Commercial Water Softeners

 Business Benefits of Using a Soft Water

-- - Cleaner dishes that are free from the spots, streaks, and cloudy film that hard water can leave behind.
+- - Cleaner dishes that are free from hard water spots, streaks, and cloudy film.

-- - Softer towels and sheets that do not look dingy and faded or feel scratchy and hard after coming out of a washing machine that uses hard water.
+- - Softer towels and sheets that do not look dingy and faded or feel scratchy.

-- - Cleaner restrooms and sinks that do not have chalky deposits buildup or brown stains from hard water.
+- - Cleaner restrooms and sinks that do not have chalky deposits buildup or brown stains.

 - - Patrons and employees who do not have to deal with dry, itchy skin that can result from hard water.

-- - Fresher food that does not get dried out or lose freshness or flavor from being washed in hard water
+- - Fresher food that does not get dried out or lose freshness or flavor.

 - - Better tasting drinks, particularly fountain soda, coffee, and tea, since hard water can make the drinks taste differently.